Skip to section

 Students choosing to study their MSc online have up to eight years to complete their studies.
 PGDip students will have up to 6 years to complete their studies.

 Heriot-Watt Online students on International Marine Science MSc undertake eight taught courses and a dissertation.
 There are five core taught courses with three further taught courses that can be chosen from a list of online options.
-Students must first take exams in two courses of the programme, Climate Change and Environmental processes.
-Based on the results from these courses students continue on the programme at MSc or at PG Diploma level.
+Students must first take exams in two courses of the degree, Climate Change, Sustainability and Adaptation and Environmental processes.
+Based on the results from these courses students continue on the degree at MSc or at PG Diploma level.

 Students will also have access to an optional free short course, 'Introduction to Digital Study and Academic Skills', to help prepare for postgraduate study.

 The majority of courses have written examinations and some courses have compulsory coursework elements.

 - Applied Research Design and Analysis

 - GIS for Marine and Environmental Scientists